HughJeffner/FFRK-LabMem/README.md

 Four different lab config files are provided: Balanced (default), Farm, Full, and Quick

 Configuring the lab walker behavior and all the various options is documented [here](./FFRK-LabMem/Config/readme.md)

+## Data Logging
+Not enabled by default, set `datalogger.enabled` to true in `ffrk-labmem.exe.config`.
+This will create the `DataLog` folder with the various csv files.
+Data file formats can be found [here](./FFRK-LabMem/Data/readme.md)